Voting FAQ

 How do I fill out the registration form?

 You will also be asked if you have been registered to vote in California before.
-This information helps the county election official remove your old registration information and keeps the election rolls clean of "dead wood".
+This information helps county election offices remove your old registration information.
 If you have forgotten your previous address, or party affiliation, that's okay - just fill out this section of the form to the best of your ability.

 Be sure to sign and date your form!
-County election officials cannot, and will not process registration forms that are not dated and signed.
+County election officials cannot, and will not process registration forms that are not dated and signed (Forms completed online utilize your signature on file with the DMV as your voter registration application signature.).

 If I register to vote, will I be called for jury duty?

-Juries are drawn from a variety of public records, including voter registration and DMV records, among others.
-You could be called to serve on a jury whether or not you are registered to vote.
+Jury pools in California are drawn from a variety of public records, including voter registration and DMV records, among others.
+You can be called to serve on a jury whether or not you are registered to vote.

 Can I vote over the Internet?

 Although online voting experiments (from county-owned, polling place terminals only) were conducted in some California counties during the November 2000 election, online voting is not approved as an official voting method in California at this time.
-The debate about voting over the Internet and related security and voter privacy issues, continues; for more information on this topic, read the Secretary of State's Internet Voting Task Force Report and visit the voting technology section of CVF's web site.
+The debate about voting over the Internet and related security and voter privacy issues, continues; for more information on this topic, visit the Election Security section of CVF's web site.

-What if I've voted absentee for a candidate who has since withdrawn from the race?
+What if I've voted by mail for a candidate who has since withdrawn from the race?

 A candidate's public withdrawal from an election, once his or her name is on the ballot, makes no difference in terms of how votes for that person are counted.
-If absentee ballots are cast for such a candidate, they will still be counted like all other votes.
-This means that a candidate who has "withdrawn" from the race, could theoretically still win the race.
+If Vote by Mail ballots are cast for such a candidate, they will still be counted like all other votes.

 What are the rules for write-in candidates?